our workshops

 3. Smash patriarchy!?
 Feminist perspectives on violence in and against the patriarchy.

-9. Let’s talk about gender, baby!
+6. Let’s talk about gender!
 A short introduction to feminism, gender and antisexism.

 1. Justice beyond state, police and prisons: An introduction to Transformative Justice & Community Accountability.